Select Your Region

 The Sterile Processing Department (SPD) is a highly critical department at a healthcare facility.
 The SPD is responsible for cleaning, decontaminating, sterilizing, and preparing surgical instruments for the Operating Room (OR).
 Many SPDs face daily challenges, from influxes in surgical case volumes and staffing shortages to processing more complex surgical instrument trays.
 Healthcare facilities are considering consolidating reprocessing within a health system or out to a third-party provider to standardize and streamline sterile processing processes.

 Offsite Reprocessing Centers (ORCs) are standalone facilities where healthcare facilities can send their soiled surgical instrument trays to be processed for cleaning and/or sterilization.
 Instruments are transported to an ORC via a temperature and humidity-controlled truck, where technicians will process surgical instruments based on manufacturers' Instructions for Use (IFUs).
-Once instruments are fully processed, sterile processing technicians will prepare and pack them to be transported back to the healthcare facility, procedure ready.
+Once instruments are fully processed, sterile processing technicians prepare and pack them to be transported back to the healthcare facility, procedure-ready.

 The SPD is an important piece in the OR Supply Chain.
 Without the SPD's prompt supply of sterile surgical trays, the OR could not start surgeries on time or conduct as many surgeries in its busy schedule.
 Thus, it is of great importance that the SPD provides efficient and reliable instrument processing.1 There are many avenues an SPD can choose to reprocess their surgical instruments, and there are many factors a facility should consider before developing a reprocessing strategy.
 Common reprocessing options include:

-Onsite Reprocessing – cleaning and sterilization of instruments and medical devices within the existing four walls of the hospital.
+Onsite Reprocessing – Cleaning and sterilization of instruments and medical devices within the existing four walls of the hospital.

 Centralized Reprocessing – SPD operations are centralized within one facility, such as a main hospital campus.
-The centralized SPD receives the soiled instruments from other facilities, processes them, and then transports instruments back to the SPD.
+The centralized SPD receives the soiled instruments from other facilities, processes them, and then transports them back to the SPD.

 Offsite Reprocessing – An offsite location owned and operated by the health system or a third-party surgical instrument reprocessing company.
 Instruments are transported offsite to an ORC, where technicians process the instruments and transport them back to a healthcare facility.
 These facilities have the capability to supplement a facility's SPD operations temporarily or long-term.

-Mobile Reprocessing – a fully integrated, mobile central SPD allows a turnkey process to continually support the OR without disruption during hospital construction, renovation, or expansion.
+Mobile Reprocessing – A fully integrated, mobile central SPD allows a turnkey process to continually support the OR without disruption during hospital construction, renovation, or expansion.
 Mobile units are equipped to provide high performance, productivity, and standards for reprocessing instruments.

 While SPDs can vary in physical size, staff, and volume of surgical instruments processed, the OR cannot perform surgeries without the timely supply of procedure-ready trays.
 Reprocessing surgical instruments onsite can reduce the processing turnaround time, eliminating the need to transport instruments to and from the healthcare facility.
 Alternatively, offsite reprocessing can help address SPDs' biggest challenges, such as space constraints, increased procedure volumes, reprocessing complex vendor-loaned instrument trays, staffing, and education.